wordofwarning/wordofwarning.org/archive/2013-spring/haphazard/index.md

 ####In Brief
 Intriguing images and offbeat oddities dotted around this historic building — take a wander and see what you stumble upon… Living geometric shapes making moon music, a bonkers bucket dance, marathon hula-hooping and bouncy, squeaky, ping-pong performers…

-Playful, quirky, engaging and sometimes plain daft, this is a day for kids and their adults; adults and *their* adults — in short, anyone looking for a different day-out.
+Playful, quirky, engaging and sometimes plain daft, this is a day for kids and their adults; adults and *their* adults — in short, anyone looking for a different day out.

 Turn up at any time during the course of the day (12noon-4pm), come and go as you please – there will always be something to do or see, and performances happen at least twice.